SecZetta/secure-coding-standards/README.md

 to sanitize user input used in DB queries.
 Another basic example:
 `User.where(email: params[:email])` is safe,
 `User.where("email = #{params[:email]}")` is not safe.
+Refer to [this resource](https://rails-sqli.org/) for a deeper dive into SQL injection exploits.
 *Mitigates SQL injection attacks.*
 - Don't pass user inputted strings to methods capable of evaluating code or running O.S. commands such as `eval`, `system`, `syscall`, `%x()`,